kimchi-project/ginger/docs/API.md

         * BONDING_OPTS: Bonding parameters of the Bond device.
         * BONDING_MASTER: 'yes' if its bond device.
         * SLAVES: Returns slaves associated with the bond.
+        * NETTYPE(system z): Returns network device driver type
+        * SUBCHANNELS(system z):List of sub channels(network triplets) of
+                                the interface
     * IPV4_INFO:IPV4 information of network interface:
+        * IPV4INIT : IPV4 initialization indicator
-        * BOOTPROTO: Boot protocol for ipv4(dhcp,none,autoip)
+        * BOOTPROTO: Boot protocol of ipv4
-        * DEFROUTE: 'yes' Use default route
+        * DEFROUTE: indicates default route value
-        * DNS: 'DNS' ip
-        * PEERROUTES: 'yes' use PEERROUTES
-        * IPV4_FAILURE_FATAL: 'yes' ipv4 connections fails then
+        * DNSAddresses: Lists DNS ipv4 addresses
-                              interface is considered inactive
-        * PEERDNS: 'yes' use the peerdns configured
+        * IPV4Addresses: single or multiple ipv4 address of interface
             * IPADDR: ipv4 address of the interface
-        * NETMASK: netmask of the ipv4 address
+            * PREFIX: Prefix of the ipv4 address
             * GATEWAY: Gateway assigned to the ipv4 address
+        * ROUTES: Assign single or multiple routes to interface
+                * ADDRESS: ipv4 address of the interface
+                * PREFIX: prefix of the ipv4 address
+                * GATEWAY: Gateway assigned to the ipv4 address
+		        * METRIC: Cost values used by the router
     * IPV6_INFO:IPV6 information of network interface:
-        * IPV6INIT: 'yes' to initalize ipv6 for the interface
+        * IPV6INIT: initalize indicator for ipv6 for the interface
-        * IPV6_AUTOCONF: 'yes' automatic mode for ipv6
+        * IPV6_AUTOCONF: automatic mode of ipv6
-        * DHCPV6C: 'yes' dhcp automatic mode for ipv6
-        * IPV6_DEFROUTE: 'yes' Use default route
+        * IPV6_DEFROUTE: Use default route
-        * IPV6_PEERROUTES: 'yes' use PEERROUTES
-        * IPV6_FAILURE_FATAL: 'yes' ipv6 connections fails then
-                              interface is considered inactive
-        * IPV6_PEERDNS: 'yes' use the peerdns configured
-        * IPV6ADDR: ipv6 address of the interface
         * IPV6_DEFAULTGW: Gateway assigned to the ipv6 address
+        * DNSAddresses: List of DNS ipv6 addresses
+        * IPV6Addresses:single or multiple ipv6 address to interface
+            * IPADDR:  address of the interface
+            * PREFIX: Prefix of the address
+        * ROUTES: Assign routes to interface
+            * ADDRESS: ipv6 address of the interface
+            * NETMASK: netmask of the ipv6 address
+            * GATEWAY: Gateway assigned to the ipv6 address
+		    * METRIC: Cost values used by the router

 * **PUT**: update the parameters in network interface file /etc/sysconfig/network-scripts/ifcfg-<name>